wework/wework.github.io/_posts/2015-10-19-creating-bem-stylesheets-for-react-components.markdown

 ###What did I change?

 - Brought in the useful aspect of SASS that allows us to define and interpolate variables (by using: `$module: 'location-info'`). (see an example of this implementation in [Support for BEM modules in Sass 3.3](http://mikefowler.me/2013/10/17/support-for-bem-modules-sass-3.3/)) This came in handy when styling elements within my modifier.
-- Moved `.location-info__image` into the modifier `.location-info--with-cm`, **assuming** that in the future, we will not be using an image in our location-info components unless we are displaying the CM's information along with it.
-Who knows, maybe we *will* want to refactor this in the future, to allow for other types of images to be displayed in our location-info components.
-But that would just be a simple addition of `.location-info .location-info_image-container` with its own properties.
-And best of all, that **won't affect** the styles for location-info components with the class `.location-info--with-cm`.
+- Moved `.location-info__image` into the modifier `.location-info--with-image`, **assuming** that in the future, we will not be using an image in our location-info components.
-- Moved specific styles for `.location-info__content` to nest under `.location-info--with-cm`, as I doubt that these styles will be used for full-width page view of a LocationInfo component without a CM image. (ie. We probably won't want a gray (`$syracuse`) background when we use LocationInfo without the CM image.)
+- Moved specific styles for `.location-info__content` to nest under `.location-info--with-image`, as I doubt that these styles will be used for full-width page view of a LocationInfo component without an image. (ie. We probably won't want a gray (`$syracuse`) background when we use LocationInfo without the image.)
 - Added `.location-info__text-container`, `.location-info__header`, `.location-info__subheader`, and `.location-info__paragraph`.